Skip to main content

 A useful default is parallel execution with one accountable owner.
 One engineer keeps the main piece of work while an agent handles a separate, well-defined side task under that same engineer's review.
 Throughput goes up.
 Accountability stays with one person.
 Every delegated line is reviewed by a human before it merges.

-Larger scaffolds and multi-file edits still work when the session is time-boxed, the review expectations are set before prompting begins, and large diffs never merge without a careful read.
-The skill that matters is keeping the system organized so that there is less repetitive code in the first place.
-Raw typing speed matters less than the discipline of deciding what is worth automating and what is not.
+Larger scaffolds and multi-file edits still work, provided the session is time-boxed, the review expectations are set before prompting begins, and large diffs never merge without a careful read.
+The skill that matters most is keeping the system organized so that there is less repetitive code in the first place.
+Raw typing speed has not been the constraint on a healthy team for a long time.
+The harder discipline is deciding what is worth automating in the first place.

 Narrow delegation works better than full automation